rajaratan/terraform-1/website/docs/configuration/overview.html.md

 ## Resources and Modules

-The main purpose of the Terraform language is declaring [resources](./resources.html).
+The main purpose of the Terraform language is declaring [resources](./resources.html), which represent infrastructure objects.
 All other language features exist only to make the definition of resources more flexible and convenient.